Lartu/ldpl/docs/flow.md

 ## `IN _ CALL PARALLEL _`

+!!! info
+    `IN _ CALL PARALLEL _` is currently only available in LDPL 4.5-dev.

 The `CALL PARALLEL` statement executes a SUB-PROCEDURE on a parallel thread to the main thread of your program and stores a reference number to it in the passed NUMBER variable.
 Once the parallel thread is running, execution continues from the line following the `CALL PARALLEL`.

 **Syntax:**